-Tai Chi Chuan
+Tai Chi Chuan for Good Health

-This system of exercise has as its aim: good physical, mental, and emotional health.
-The system’s dynamic and slow movements, combined with relaxation, results in the development of an “intrinsic energy”, an outer balance unattainable by any other form of physical exercise.
+This system of exercise has as its aim: good physical, mental and emotional health.
+Its dynamic and slow movements, combined with relaxation, results in the development of an “intrinsic energy”, an outer balance unattainable by any other form of physical exercise.

-Tai Chi is done in slow motion, continuously through a varied sequence of movements and forms.
-It is a smooth flowing exercise, each movement blending into the next form without pause or break and one’s mind in complete concentration and awareness of each movement.
+Tai Chi Chuan is done in slow motion, continuously through a varied sequence of movements and forms.
+It is a smooth flowing exercise, each movement blending into the next form without pause or break; and one’s mind in complete concentration and awareness of each movement.
 The use of hands, shoulder, fingers, feet, legs, knees and even eyes are brought into play in a series of coordinated, specifically learned movements.
-Combinations of these patterns are “Golden Cock Stands on One Leg,” “Grasp Bird’s Tail,” “Fair Lady Works at Shuttles,” etc. The exercise should be done twice a day, in the early morning and before retiring.
+Combinations of these patterns are Golden Cock Stands on One Leg, Grasp Bird’s Tail, Fair Lady Works at Shuttles, Cloud Hands, etc. The exercise can be done once or twice a day.

-Tai Chi Classes at Peace
+Tai Chi Classes

-Pastor Steve Harms leads a 12-week series of Tai Chi classes on Thursday evenings in the Fall, Winter, and Spring at 7PM.
+Sifu Steve Harms, practicing for more than 30 years, leads a 12-week series of Tai Chi classes on Thursday evenings in the Fall, Winter, and Spring.
+Class begins at 6pm.
 Registration for the series is $200.00, payable at the time of the second class.